Grand Bend

 Luke 15 contains one of the most delightful parables the Lord ever told.
 It’s of great importance to note that it is a singular yet three-pronged parable.
 There were many lessons our Lord was communicating to His audience that day, but perhaps the most important was illustrating the entire Godhead at work for the justification of the sinner.

-The lost coin unquestionably represents the helpless condition in which sinners find themselves, never seeking after God (Rom 3:11) and lost utterly without hope except for the gracious illuminating light of the Holy Spirit.
+The lost coin unquestionably represents the helpless condition in which sinners find themselves, never seeking after God (Romans 3:11) and lost utterly without hope except for the gracious illuminating light of the Holy Spirit.

 Fittingly, the Father who waits, looking for and desiring a response from the individual, runs at the moment of repentance, covering any ground the lost son intended to make (no penance there!).
 Confession is made (Rom 10:9), and the picture is drawn together with another threefold image: the best robe outlining our standing before God in righteousness (justification), the ring displaying the new relationship (reconciliation), and the shoes depicting the changed walk (sanctification).
 On these grounds alone the fatted calf is killed and fellowship is enjoyed; the son was dead, and is alive again; he was lost, and is found.
 Truly this son could say, “I have been saved.”